-ENGL 501 Tutoring Writing (1) Theory and practice of working with writers in a one-to-one setting.
-Prepares tutors to work effectively in a writing-center context.
-Prerequisite: ENGL 102 or graduate standing.
+ENGL 501 Tutoring Writing (1) The English Program and the University Writing Lab also offer an academic course on effective tutoring writing.
+ENGL 301 introduces the theory and practice of tutoring in a writing center context.
+ENGL 102 or graduate standing.
 Cross-listed with ENGL 301.